 The citadel is a wonderful place to enjoy both as a family and as a couple.
 So enjoying a honeymoon in Machu Picchu is not a bad idea either.
 And if you have already tired of touring Machu Picchu with kids, in the town of Aguas Calientes you will find some pleasant hot springs.
 These are ideal for calming the aches and pains of the day.
 Enjoy an hour or two relaxing by the refreshing pools.
 In addition, you will find a beautiful market in the town of Aguas Calientes where you can buy gifts for the whole family.
 From traditional souvenirs to some unique creations to enjoy.
 You will also find a wide variety of restaurants where you can enjoy a delicious lunch or dinner.

-You don’t have to worry about lodging either, as Aguas Calientes offers some wonderful options.
-From budget options for backpacker travelers to luxury 5-star hotels.
-Some of the best hotels in Peru are located in Aguas Calientes, so you won’t have to worry about comfort.
-These include exclusive views, first-rate services, and facilities with all the comforts you can think of.
+You don’t have to worry about lodging either, as Aguas Calientes offers some wonderful options with service of childcare and entertainment for children such as the Inkaterra El Mapi and the Sumaq Hotel, both 5 stars.
+For this reason, some of the best hotels in Peru are located in Aguas Calientes, so you won’t have to worry about comfort.
+These include exclusive views, first-rate services, and facilities with all the comforts you can imagine.

-As you can see Machu Picchu with kids can be an unforgettable experience for the whole family that you will remember and appreciate for a lifetime.
-Machu Picchu does not have to be a magical experience just for you, include your children on the next trip to Peru.
-You will see how they enjoy and rejoice with all that this wonderful country has to offer.
+Also, you will see how they enjoy and rejoice with all that this wonderful country has to offer.
 Our country has a lot to give the little ones.
 We hope together with the Machu Travel Peru team to have informed you a little.
 A visit to the archaeological complex is already wonderful in itself, so doing it as a family will only make it better.
 If you want to ask about our other tours around Peru, you can ask our team of advisers.
 They will be happy to help you organize a family trip to Machu Picchu!